Disease Guide ·Skin Conditions ·2026

 What Causes Skin Conditions

-Allergies (food, environmental, flea) are the most common cause of feline skin problems.
-Flea allergy dermatitis — a single flea bite can trigger an intense allergic reaction.
-Ringworm (a fungal infection, not a worm) is highly contagious.
-Parasites like mites cause mange.
-Bacterial skin infections often develop secondary to scratching.
-Psychogenic alopecia (stress-related overgrooming) is also common.
-Flea allergy dermatitis is the #1 cause
+Allergies (food, environmental, flea) are most common.
+Flea allergy dermatitis - a single bite triggers intense reaction.
+Ringworm is highly contagious.
+Mites cause mange.
+Bacterial infections develop from scratching.
+Psychogenic alopecia (stress-related overgrooming) also common.
+Flea allergy is the #1 cause

 Symptoms - What to Watch For

-Excessive grooming or pulling out fur (bald patches).
-Scabs, crusts, or sores on the skin.
+Excessive grooming or fur pulling (bald patches).
+Scabs, crusts, or sores.
 Red, inflamed skin.
 Scratching ears, face, or neck.
-Hair loss — especially on the belly, inner thighs, or along the spine.
-Miliary dermatitis — tiny scab-like bumps felt under the fur.
+Hair loss on belly, inner thighs, spine.
+Miliary dermatitis - tiny scab-like bumps under fur.
 Head shaking.
 Skin odor.
-Cats often hide their discomfort, so check for bald patches during petting.
 Overgrooming is often the first sign

 Diagnosis - $100-$300